 - 8 months after the campaign, Nathan had lost 32 pounds and was still going strong

-Consumers leave data points online - online habits, purchasing behavior, spending preferences, favorite ecommerce sites, etc. Working across all industries, consumer intelligence helps you find insights that will help you create better marketing strategies that will reach your target audience.
+Consumers leave data points online - online habits, purchasing behavior, spending preferences, favorite ecommerce sites, etc. Working across all industries, consumer analysis help you find insights that will help you create better marketing strategies that will reach your target audience.

-Consumer intelligence will feed you information that will drive future product developments, improve your buyers' purchasing experience, and fine-tune your content.
+Consumer intelligence will feed you information that will drive product developments, improve the buying experience, and fine-tune your content.
 You’ll be making your customers’ lives better.
 What’s not to love.

-Gathering CI from multiple sources, in real-time, will tell you why customers are behaving in a certain way.
-Use audience demographics, household profiles, interests, aspirations, generation characteristics, and age for making strategic decisions.
+Gathering consumer intelligence from multiple sources, in real time, will show you why customers are behaving in a certain way.
+Use audience demographics, household profiles, interests, aspirations, generation characteristics, and age for making strategic data-decisions.

 Identify trends and shifts in consumer behavior.
 Monitor and analyze data gathered from your digital channels to track the success of your marketing campaigns.

-Both consumer intelligence and market research include data, but you’ll get more actionable insights from CI.
-Consumer intelligence take you further and help you to understand the ‘why’ behind the data.
+Both consumer intelligence and market research include data, but you’ll get more actionable insights from consumer intelligence.
+Consumer intel takes you further and helps you to understand the ‘why’ behind the data.